 On a similar note, when it comes to rewarding employees, make sure you do so in a personally, meaningful way.

 Incentive programs are often linked to performance, but remember that what works for one company (department, team, employee, etc.) might not work for another.
-When it comes to incentives and rewards, there are likely as many different permutations as there are different companies.
+When it comes to incentives and rewards, there are likely as many different permutations as there are different kinds of organizations.
 That’s because employees are motivated by different things.
 For one person, money might be the only reward they can conceive.
-For another, it might be the ability to work from home one day a week, to leave early on a Friday or to be able to study part-time.
+For another, it might be the ability to work from home one day a week, to leave early on a Friday, or to be able to study part-time.

 Finding out what works for your employees boils back down to developing relationships with your employees – listening to them and understanding what makes them tick.

-Employers and managers often assume everyone knows how to communicate (including themselves) but more often than not, this is not the case!
+Employers and managers often assume everyone knows how to communicate well (including themselves), but this is often not the case.
 For example, if you see an employee carrying out a task not as you expected, ask yourself whether you were clear about your goals and objectives.
 Were the requirements well defined?
 How well did you engage your employees in the process?
 If something isn’t quite right, help them work with you to make things better.

 Become a good coach

-Becoming a good coach is hard work and can take time, but doing so enables you to explore the true potential of an employee – the benefits of which are enormous (see Five habits of a successful team coach).
+Becoming a good coach is hard work and can take time, but doing so enables you to explore the true potential of an employee – the benefits of which are enormous.

-By clarifying your needs of them and by sharing performance feedback, along with praise, encouragement and active listening, you create an environment in which an employee feels comfortable with how they are doing and confident about what they are doing.
+By clarifying what you need from them and sharing performance feedback, along with praise, encouragement, and active listening, you create an environment in which an employee feels comfortable with how they are doing and confident about what they are doing.

-Furthermore, one of your goals as a coach is to build trust and foster a relationship where employees can come to you for support.
+Furthermore, one of your goals as a coach is to build trust and foster a relationship where employees feel they can come to you for support.
 That doesn’t mean they need you to solve their problems, but they may need your help in finding a solution.
-To do this, use coaching skills such as listening, collaboration, facilitating and problem solving.
+To do this, use coaching skills such as listening, collaborating, facilitating and problem solving.